 The Shariah Committee was established under BNM's "Guidelines on the Governance of Shariah Committee for the Islamic Financial Institutions" (BNM/GPS1) to advise the Board of Directors on Shariah matters in its Islamic business operations and to provide technical assistance in ensuring the Islamic banking products and services offered by the Bank and the relevant documentation are in compliance with Shariah principles.
-The committee currently comprises Dr Hussein Hamed Sayed Hassan, Dr Muhammad Qaseem and Haji Ismail Aminuddin.
+The committee currently comprises Dr Hussein Hamed Sayed Hassan, Dr Muhammad Qaseem and Encik Mohd Hilmi bin Ramli (appointed 1 August 2014).